-2.1 Executive Board
+3.1 Executive Board

-The Executive Board is responsible for approving this policy and undertaking an annual review thereof.
-The Executive Board will appoint a governor to lead on safeguarding and a WCC safeguarding lead.
+The Executive Board are responsible for approving this policy and undertaking an annual review thereof.
+The Executive Board will appoint a governor to lead on safeguarding and also a WCC safeguarding lead.
 The latter will present the policy, and updates thereof, along with a safeguarding strategy for approval by the Executive Board.
-The work of the safeguarding working party and Safeguarding and Child Protection subcommittee (SCPSC) will be evaluated by the Executive Board.
+The work of the safeguarding working party will be evaluated by the Executive Board.

-2.2 School Affairs Board (SAB)
+3.2 School Affairs Board (SAB)